Build the skills to bring stakeholders together to find creative solutions to complex problems.

 What Are the Costs & Other Details?

-The fee for this course is $1800 plus GST.
+The fee for this course is $2100 plus GST for members, or $2100 for Non-Members.
 Your organization may be eligible for the Canada-Alberta Job Grant.
-ADRIA membership is required to take this course.
 Full attendance is required to receive a certificate of course completion.

 Bill Diepeveen has over 25 years of experience in mediating and facilitating highly complex, and often politically charged, disputes.
 He brings extensive experience dealing with industry, citizen groups, governments, and NGOs, as well as twenty years of experience in teaching.
 He has written extensively on the subject and was awarded the Lionel J. McGowan award by the ADR Institute of Canada for outstanding leadership in the field of conflict resolution.